-Taking place October 5-9, Mediating Disputes will provide you with core mediation skills, training, and hands-on experience across a variety of situations.
+Taking place June 7-11, 2021, Mediating Disputes will provide you with core mediation skills, training, and hands-on experience across a variety of situations.
 Through a combination of interactive discussions, exercises, and simulations, you will examine the legal and ethical issues in mediation, and the psychological dimensions of the mediation process.
-You will learn a non-caucus model of mediation, which elevates the importance of understanding, and consider the role of law, as well as interest-based bargaining, in shaping mediated settlements.
+You will learn a non-caucus model of mediation, which elevates the importance of understanding and interest-based bargaining, in shaping mediated settlements.

 During this intensive five-day program, you will: